P-Christian/Quiz-Reviewer-App/README.md

 # QuizIT

-# Quiz-Reviewer-App
+Quiz/Reviewer-Java Application

 A Reviewer application design to review the student on computer peripherals.
-There is a quiz inside the app that test the user knowledge as well as a reviewer in case the user wants to freshen up.
+Additionally, it includes a quiz module inside the app that test the user on what they learned about computer peripherals.